 CVS pharmacy has an excellent customer loyalty program called ExtraCare, in which participants receive mailers featuring special coupon offers and health information.
 They also receive exclusive cardholder savings on select merchandise and will earn "Extra Bucks" (ECB, EBs) for purchases they make during designated shopping periods.

 The Extra Bucks are not rebates but actual coupons which print out at the bottom of your receipt when qualifying items are purchased.
-The ECBs can then be used to purchase almost all merchandise sold at CVS with some exceptions including alcohol, tobacco, lottery, gift cards, money orders, postage stamps, pre-paid cards, prescriptions, and special order Home Health Care items, including footwear.
+The ECBs can then be used to purchase almost all merchandise sold at CVS with some exceptions including alcohol, lottery, gift cards, money orders, postage stamps, pre-paid cards, prescriptions, and special order Home Health Care items, including footwear.
 The Extra Bucks can be redeemed on purchases in-store or online at CVS.com.

 Be sure to check the weekly CVS Sales and Coupon Matchup page before your next trip to CVS.

 ExtraCare Bucks Step-by-Step

 Apply for an ExtraCare card by visiting the CVS website and clicking on "Extra Care" at the top.

 When you apply for the Extra Care card, you will see the question, "Do you wish to receive valuable offers via email?" and you should check "Yes" to receive additional coupons and special offers via the internet along with the mailer you will receive in snail mail.

 At the time of purchase, give the cashier your Extra Care card so that you can earn your Extra Bucks.
 If you forget your card, you can give the cashier your phone number, and he or she can look up your account information.